 Timor-Leste Strategic Review: Progress and Success in

-Researcher and development practitioner focusing on Food Security, Nutrition, and Gender.
+Researcher and development practitioner focusing on Food Security, Nutrition and Gender.

+She has been involved in food and nutrition security projects for over 8 years, including in Timor-Leste, with Aboriginal communities through the Australian Red Cross, and in multiple sustainable food production initiatives.
 As part of her Master of Development Studies at the University of Sydney, she produced a Briefing Paper on nutrition-sensitive agricultural development focused on Southeast Asia.
 This framework, combined with her experience working in a rural farm, inspired the “Food and Nutrition Hub” project proposal, winner of the BCFN Young Earth Solutions! in 2014.